GroupLabs/examples/gRPC-and-libtorch-with-Bazel/Bazel+gRPC+protobuf/README.md

 gRPC is well supported by Bazel as it is the build tool of choice for the internal team.
 However, it can be unclear on how to properly set it up.
-See the online (support guide)[https://grpc.github.io/grpc/core/md_doc_bazel_support.html] and (quickstart)[https://grpc.io/docs/languages/cpp/quickstart/].
+See the online [support guide](https://grpc.github.io/grpc/core/md_doc_bazel_support.html) and [quickstart](https://grpc.io/docs/languages/cpp/quickstart/).

 # Building